 Dr Khaled Hroub

 Dr Khaled Hroub’s areas of research include contemporary history and politics of the Middle East with a focus on Islamism and its political manifestations; the socio-political and cultural impact of the ‘new’ media in the Arab world; the role of public intellectual; and the Arab novel.
-He has published widely on Hamas and political Islam.
-Currently Khalid is writing a book critique of the Arab renaissance project.
-He also publishes weekly articles in leading Arab and world media.
+He has published widely on Hamas and political Islam and the Arab renaissance project.

 Dr Khalid Almezaini